 1. A valid passport of your home country is a compulsory prerequisite for crossing the Chinese border.
 This is a simple and preliminary stage of your trip.

 – Contact the closest immigration center in your local government area where you can get the application form for obtaining your home passport.
 The cost of this form may vary, depending on your state or country.
-After this, completely fill it out and affix the necessary documentation required of you. among others are your birth certificate, marriage certificate (in some cases) and a coloured passport photograph.
+After this, fill it out and affix the necessary documentation required of you. among others is your birth certificate, marriage certificate (in some cases), and a colored passport photograph.

-– Passport Photograph: a clear and coloured passport photograph is a very vital part of your passport to obtain the visa application.
-Hence, the photo must clearly reveal your face having a light coloured background, most preferably a white background.
+– Passport Photograph: a clear and colored passport photograph is a very vital part of your passport to obtain the visa application.
+Hence, the photo must reveal your face having a light-colored background, most preferably white background.

 Additionally, ensure that your head is uncovered in this photo.
-As a matter of fact, Chinese officials do not accept photos or people with head coverings as it is against some religious customs.
+Chinese officials do not accept photos or people with head coverings as it is against some religious customs.

 Maintain a normal facial expression in the photo and make sure that it sizes 33cm to 48cm.
 Know what is required of your passport photograph for the China visa application here.

-– Supposing you already have a home passport, make sure it can be valid for at least six months during your stay in China and having enough blank pages.
+– Supposing you already have a home passport, make sure it can be valid for at least six months during your stay in China and have enough blank pages.

-The Chinese officials are particularly strict when it comes to accessing foreigners home passport as they may deny your entry if your passport will soon expire.
+The Chinese officials are particularly strict when it comes to accessing foreigners’ home passports as they may deny your entry if your passport will soon expire.

 So, whatever your travel purpose is, make sure you print out a copy that confirms your travel arrangement to China.
 This should be done before you apply for the Visa.

-3. Having printed out the confirmation notice of your travel arrangement from either your company, school or any other person, there is a confirmation notice that comes which shows in details where you will be staying throughout your stay in China.
+3. Having printed out the confirmation notice of your travel arrangement from either your company, school, or any other person, there is a confirmation notice that comes which shows in detail where you will be staying throughout your stay in China.

 Your school or company have to send you a letter immediately you confirm your travel arrangement with them.
-In order to prove the purpose of your travel, you will need this letter regardless of where you will stay in the country.
+To prove the purpose of your travel, you will need this letter regardless of where you will stay in the country.

 1. If you have done the first part, then you are now ready for obtaining your Visa.
 All you need to do is apply, pay the fees and pack your bags!.